The Greatest Hits (Atomic Kitten album)

 The Greatest Hits is the first compilation album by the English girl group Atomic Kitten.
 It was released by Innocent Records and Virgin Records on 5 April 2004 in the United Kingdom, following the announcement of their disbandment.
-Containing all of the group's chart hits from their first three studio albums Right Now (2000), Feels So Good (2002) and Ladies Night (2003), it reached the top five of the UK Albums Chart and number eight in New Zeland.
+Containing all of the group's chart hits from their first three studio albums Right Now (2000), Feels So Good (2002) and Ladies Night (2003), it reached the top five of the UK Albums Chart and number eight in New Zealand.
 "Someone like Me," initially recorded for Ladies Night, and "Right Now 2004," a re-recording of their debut single, were released as double single on 29 March 2004.

 Critical reception

 AllMusic editor Andy Kellman wrote that "a European release, Greatest Hits should provide just about anyone with all the Atomic Kitten that's necessary [...]
 It touches on each of the group's studio albums with a strong emphasis placed on the single [...]
 Why the US powers that be never gave this group (and Sugababes) more of a chance is anyone's guess."
 Annabel Leathes from BBC Music felt that "if this hits collection is to be their parting gift, then weeping fans will not be disappointed.
 The album features fifteen tracks from the felines, most of which are a fair representation of the Kittens' consistent chart success."